habnabit/pycon2014/outline.rst

     - stacking saves the day again

-      - you can define your own behvaior (without subclassing!) and then mix in the additional wanted behavior
+      - you can define your own behavior (without subclassing!) and then mix in the additional wanted behavior